jiegillet/LaTeX-template-phd-thesis/README.md

 LaTeX Template for OIST Thesis

 All instructions are specified within the templates themselves.
-Contact Examination team (ezamination@oist.jp) for any questions related to the templates.
+Contact the Examination team (examination@oist.jp) for any questions related to the templates.

-If you would like to make a change, PRs are welcome.
+If you would like to suggest a change, PRs are welcome.